-The pandemic’s effects of boredom, stress and isolation have also led to an increase in alcohol use.
+The pandemic’s effects of boredom, stress and isolation have also led to an increase in alcohol use and alcohol addiction.
 Many people who have never struggled with alcohol use before are finding themselves drinking more and more at a time when promoting optimal immune health is incredibly important.

 How To Repair and Support the Immune System After Drinking

 Once someone stops using alcohol, healing will often focus on promoting the best immune health possible.
 Harvard Health Publishing recommends several simple ways to improve immune system health: